Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.6 Best hip control in the group, especially for back and stomach sleep notes
+Support 4.6 Best hip control, especially for back/stomach

-Pressure Relief 3.7 Firm surface limited shoulder/hip sink on side
+Pressure Relief 3.7 Firm feel limited side-sleep sink

-Cooling 4.1 Cool feel at contact; stable temperature through the night
+Cooling 4.1 Stayed cool and stable through the night

-Motion Isolation 3.9 Pocketed coils help, but firmness transmits more movement
+Motion Isolation 3.9 Pocketed coils help, but motion is noticeable

-Edge Support 4.1 Strong perimeter feel during sitting and entry/exit routines
+Edge Support 4.1 Strong perimeter feel when sitting

-Overall Score 4.1 A support-first mattress with predictable firmness and a clear pressure-relief trade-off
+Overall Score 4.1 Support-first feel with a pressure-relief trade-off

 Dream 13" Plush